-- O.ACCESS.OBJECTS The TOE must prevent the unauthorised or undesired disclosure, entry, modification, or destruction of directory data, directory objects, and directory control and audit data. - O.ACCESS.CONTROL The TOE must allow directory users who are responsible for directory data to control the access to that data by other authorised directory users. - O.ACCESS.RESIDUAL The TOE must prevent unauthorised access to residual data remaining in directory objects and resources e.g. memory or reused directory objects following the use of those objects and resources.
+O.APPLICATION The TOE must ensure that only properly authenticated and authorized users can open a session with an appli- cation hosted by OC4J.
+O.ACCESS.OBJECTS The TOE must prevent the unauthorised or undesired dis- closure, entry, modification, or destruction of directory data, objects, and control and audit data.
+O.ACCESS.CONTROL The TOE must allow directory users who are responsible for administering directory data to control the access to that data by other authorised directory users.
+O.ACCESS.RESIDUAL The TOE must prevent unauthorised access to residual data remaining in directory objects and resources e.g. memory or reused directory objects following the use of those objects and resources.

-Note that the above three objectives are concerned with the TOE providing end-users and administrators with the capability of controlling and limiting access by identified individuals, or grouping of individuals, to the data or resources they are responsible for, in accordance with the P.ACCESS security policy.
+Note that the above three O.ACCESS objectives are concerned with the TOE providing end-users and administrators with the capability of controlling and limiting access by identified individuals, or grouping of individuals, to the data or resources they are responsible for, in accordance with the P.ACCESS security policy.

 O.I&A.TOE The TOE must provide the means of identifying and au- thenticating users of the TOE.
-O.AUDIT The TOE must provide the means of recording security relevant events in sufficient detail to help an administra- tor of the TOE to: a) detect attempted security violations, or potential mis- configuration of the TOE security features that would leave the directory open to compromise; and b) hold individual directory users accountable for any ac- tions they perform that are relevant to the security of the directory.
-O.ADMIN.TOE The TOE, where necessary in conjuction with the under- lying system, must provide functions to enable an author- ised administrator to effectively manage the TOE and its security functions, ensuring that only authorised adminis- trators can access such functionality.
+O.AUDIT The TOE must provide the means of recording security relevant events in sufficient detail to help an administrator of the TOE to: a) detect attempted security violations, or potential mis- configuration of the TOE security features that would leave the TOE open to compromise; and b) hold individual TOE users accountable for any actions they perform that are relevant to the security of the TOE.
+O.ADMIN.TOE The TOE, where necessary in conjunction with the un- derlying system, must provide functions to enable an au- thorised administrator to effectively manage the TOE and its security functions, ensuring that only authorised ad- ministrators can access such functionality.